athomasliz/Notesaurus/docs/java/core.md

     }
     ```
 1. **Flow scoping** means the variable is in scope only when the compiler can definitely determine its type.
+1. Not strictly hierarchical like instance, class or local scoping.
 1. Even if the variable is not inside the if statement, it can still be deemed in scope by the compiler.
     ```java
     void test(Number number) {
         if (!(number instanceof Integer data))
             return;
-        System.out.println(data.intValue());
-    }
+        # highlight-next-line
+        System.out.println(data.intValue()); // Compiler determines the data variable in this line is in scope }
     ```
-1. The System.out.println statement from the previous example is not within if statement.
-However the compiler determines it is in scope if the instanceof operator returns true.
+    Here, the *System.out.println* statement is not within if statement.
+However the compiler determines it is in scope as the instanceof operator returns true for that area.
-1. We can conclude pattern matching is quite different from other scoping that determined scope by a pair of braces.
-The scope of pattern matching is determined by compiler.
+1. We can conclude pattern matching is quite different from other scoping.
+It is not determined by a pair of braces.
+It is determined by the compiler.

 ### *switch* statement
 1. If no such case is found, the default will be called.
+If still default is not provided, the whole switch block will be skipped.
     ```java
     int a = 999;
     switch(a){